 That’s right.
-I have lost my compass, but I may get it back.
+I have sold my compass, but I may get it back.
 Do I mean I have lost my short or long term direction in life?
 Well maybe, but that’s a topic for another day.

 Joking aside, what I mean is I have sold Compass Minerals (CMP) from my personal taxable account to establish a tax loss.
 However, I may buy CMP back in the future.
 Let me explain…